MicroEJ/docs/VEEPortingGuide/eventQueue.rst

 A FIFO mechanism is implemented on the native side and is system specific.
 The user can offer events to this FIFO by using the C or the Java API.

 Event notifications are handled using event listeners (Observer design pattern).
-The application code has to register event listeners to the event handler to be notified when new events are coming.
+The application code has to register event listeners to be notified when new events are coming.

-Then the queue automatically retrieves new events pushed in the FIFO and notifies the application via the event listeners.
+Then the Event Queue thread automatically retrieves new events pushed in the FIFO and notifies the event listeners.

 Architecture
 ------------